Guest Post • Guide to US Applications

-Massachusetts Institute of Technology or MIT – consistently ranked among the top institutes for science and engineering – prides itself in imparting a rigorous technical education to all students, regardless of their major field of study.
-With over 90 Nobel laureates, several named scholars, and hundreds of influential entrepreneurs affiliated with it, MIT keeps churning out multifaceted talent.
-A significant portion of this education is delivered via MIT’s signature core curriculum – courses that are required of all undergraduate students.
+Massachusetts Institute of Technology or MIT is consistently ranked among the top institutes for science and engineering.
+It prides itself in imparting a rigorous technical education to all students, regardless of their major field of study.
+With over 90 Nobel laureates, several named scholars and hundreds of influential entrepreneurs affiliated with it, MIT keeps churning out multifaceted talent.
+A significant portion of this education is delivered via MIT’s signature core curriculum–courses that are required of all undergraduate students.

 (Source – catalog.mit.edu)

-Since MIT focuses primarily on technology education, it should come as no surprise that its core curriculum demands several science subjects – more so than other institutions.
-There are a total of six required courses in science, including classical mechanics as well as electrodynamics in physics, single variable and multivariable calculus in math, and one course each in chemistry and biology.
-(Fun fact: one of the introductory chemistry courses is taught by a Nobel laureate, and I took it my very first semester of college.)
+Since MIT focuses primarily on technology education, it should be no surprise that its core curriculum demands more science subjects than other institutions.
+There are a total of six required courses in science, including classical mechanics as well as electrodynamics in physics, single variable and multivariable calculus in mathematics and one course each in chemistry and biology.
+Fun fact: one of the introductory chemistry courses is taught by a Nobel laureate, and I took it in my very first semester of college.

-With “Mens et Manus” (Mind and Hand) as MIT’s official motto, the school places a unique emphasis on hands-on implementation, which is reflected a mandatory laboratory course, in any subject for which a considerable portion of the syllabus is dedicated to project work, building either a virtual or a physical device.
+With “Mens et Manus” (Mind and Hand) as MIT’s official motto, the school places a unique emphasis on hands-on implementation.
+This is reflected in a mandatory laboratory course, in any subject for which a considerable portion of the syllabus is dedicated to project work, building either a virtual or a physical device.

-- Imparting better communication skills – About a decade ago, MIT alumni offered feedback that, although they had received an excellent technical education, they did not have the opportunity to develop the skills required to communicate their ideas effectively in the real world.
-Acting on that feedback, MIT has mandated communication coursework, taught through both the humanities subjects as well as through technical areas.
+- Imparting better communication skills: About a decade ago, MIT alumni offered feedback that, although they had received an excellent technical education, they did not have the opportunity to develop the skills required to communicate their ideas effectively in the real world.
+Acting on that feedback, MIT has mandated communication coursework, taught through both the humanities subjects and technical areas.